eszterkv/eszter.space/blog/11ty-njk-filters.md

 Filters in Nunjucks are essentially functions.
 The syntax `{{ "3.14" | int }}` will output `3`, because [there is a method called `int`](https://github.com/mozilla/nunjucks/blob/master/nunjucks/src/filters.js#L635) in Nunjucks’ [built-in filters](https://mozilla.github.io/nunjucks/templating.html#builtin-filters).
 These filters are extensible, meaning that you can write your own!

 This is powerful.
-You can write _any_ filter now!
+You can write _any_ filter now.
 Let’s make one that formats dates using Day.js.

 ## A minimal 11ty project to get started with